 The carrying value of our consolidated financial liabilities approximates fair value.
 We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility and our Notes.
+We elected to use the fair value option for the Credit Facility and our Notes to and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility and our Notes.
 We elected to use the fair value option for the Credit Facility and our Notes to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
 Due to that election and in accordance with GAAP, we incurred zero, zero and \$8.3 million relating to debt issuance costs during the years ended September 30, 2016, 2015 and 2014, respectively.
 ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value.
 ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statement of Assets and Liabilities and changes in fair value of the Credit Facility and our Notes are reported in our Consolidated Statement of Operations.
 We elected not to apply ASC 825-10 to any other financial assets or liabilities, including the SBA debentures.
-For the fiscal years ended September 30, 2016, 2015 and 2014, our Credit Facility and our Notes had a net change in unrealized depreciation (appreciation) of \$3.7 million, \$1.7 million and \$(3.0) million, respectively.
-As of September 30, 2016 and 2015, net unrealized depreciation on our Credit Facility and our Notes totaled \$5.2 million, respectively.
+For the fiscal years ended September 30, 2016 and 2014, our Credit Facility and our Notes totaled \$5.2 million and \$1.5 million, \$1.7 million and \$(3.0) million, respectively.
+As of September 30, 2016 and 2015, net unrealized depreciation on our Credit Facility and our Notes totaled \$5.2 million and \$1.5 million, respectively.
 We use a nationally recognized independent valuation service to measure the fair value of our Credit Facility and 2019 Notes in a manner consistent with the valuation process that the board of directors uses to value investments.
-Our 2025 Notes trade on the NYSE under the ticker "PNTA" and we use the closing price on the exchange to determine their fair value.
+Our 2025 Notes trade on the NYSE under the ticker "PNTA" and we use the closing price on the exchange to determine their fair value their fair value.